A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Introduction

 \section{Introduction}

-Network technique is the most essential technique to increase the capacity of wireless communication systems \cite{D'15}.
-Compared with 4G, the capacity of 5G wireless network is expected to be increased by about 1000 times \cite{Idachaba'16}.
+\IEEEPARstart NETWORK technique is the most essential technique to increase the capacity of wireless communication systems \cite{D'15}.
+Compared with 4G, the capacity of 5G wireless network is expected to be increased by 1000 times \cite{Idachaba'16}.
 In the currently deployed cellular networks, all users in a cell are mainly served by one \ac{bs}, thus the users close to the cell boundary usually suffer from the severe inter-cell interference, which is caused by the signals from adjacent cells.

-\ac{Udn} has been proposed as a promising technique for 5G to further enhance the network capacity \cite{Yu'16,Kamel'16}.
-The key idea of UDN is to increase the number of \ac{bs}s and deploy small cells \cite{Andrews'16} in the \textit{cell-centric} cellular network.
-However, as the increase of the cell density, the inter-cell interference grows larger and larger.
-The cooperation theory has determined that \cite{Lozano'13}, the upper limit of the network capacity will be bounded by the inter-cell interference as long as the network-centric network is used.
-In other words, inter-cell interference becomes the bottleneck for the network capacity improvement of UDN.
+\ac{Udn} has been proposed as a promising technique for 5G to further enhance the network capacity \cite{Kamel'16}.
+The core idea of UDN is to increase the number of \ac{bs}s and deploy small cells \cite{Andrews'16} in the \textit{cell-centric} cellular network.
+However, as the cell density increases, the inter-cell interference grows larger and larger.
+The cooperation theory has determined that \cite{Lozano'13}, the upper limit of the network capacity will be bounded by the inter-cell interference as long as the cell-centric network is used.
+In other words, inter-cell interference becomes the bottleneck for the capacity improvement of UDN.
 This problem is inherent to the cell-centric network paradigm, and cannot be efficiently solved \cite{Nayebi'15}.

 To address the issue, a novel \textit{user-centric} network paradigm called cell-free network has been recently proposed \cite{Nayebi'15}.
 Unlike the classical cell-centric design principle, the cell-free network utilizes the user-centric transmission design, where all \ac{bs}s in the network jointly serve all users cooperatively without cell boundaries.
-Dut to the efficient cooperation among all distributed \ac{bs}s \cite{Interdonato'19}, the inter-cell interference can be effectively alleviated, and thus the network capacity can be increased accordingly.
-This promising technique has been considered as a potential candidate for future communication system \cite{Ngo'17}, and has attracted the increasing research interest such as resource allocation \cite{Mosleh'19}, precoding/beamforming \cite{Attarifar'19}, channel estimation \cite{Jin'19} in recent years.
+Due to the efficient cooperation among all distributed \ac{bs}s \cite{Interdonato'19}, the inter-cell interference can be effectively alleviated, and thus the network capacity can be increased accordingly.
+This promising technique has been considered as a potential candidate for future communication systems \cite{Ngo'17}, and has attracted the increasing research interest such as resource allocation \cite{Mosleh'19}, precoding/beamforming \cite{Attarifar'19}, channel estimation \cite{Jin'19} in recent years.